Why has home insurance gone up in the UK?

 How much you pay for your home insurance policy depends on a number of factors including where you live and the size of your property.
 When insurers quote a home insurance policy they consider different levels of risk, and your risk level helps determine the cost of your home insurance quote.

-We list some factors that can affect the cost of your home insurance policy and later in this article we share the steps you can take to try and reduce the cost of your home insurance.
+We list some factors that can affect the cost of your home insurance policy and later in this article we share the steps you can take to try to reduce the cost of your home insurance.
 For more information and additional factors that affect the cost of your home insurance, read our article 'What affects the cost of home insurance?'

 Level of risk